-DISCOUNTED LINKS IMMEDIATELY BELOW: These shoudl be the cheapest deal you can get (if not it will be VERY close to the cheapest).
-Buying though these sites helps support this blog and the time it takes to write these reviews, thank you.
+DISCOUNTED LINKS IMMEDIATELY BELOW: These should be the cheapest deal you can get (if not it will be VERY close to the cheapest).

 RECOMMENDATION & SUMMARY

 Whichever way you look at it, the price of a consistent/accurate power meter is going to cost you the same as the price of a low-end bike, or top-end Garmin Fenix or Edge.
 If you are going to buy a power meter based on this Assioma Review then you are already happy with that fact.

 The cost consideration then comes down to: what you can afford; what you are willing to spend; and if you have a specific need that requires the powermeter to be situated in a specific place on the bike.

 Next comes the accuracy criteria.
 Even if you can afford multiple, excellent power meters then ask yourself if they will all report the exact same consistent power.
 I doubt it.
 Similar, but I doubt the same.

 Most power meters, including the ASSIOMAs, have stated accuracies of 1-3% or thereabouts.
 One brand could be +3% and your other -2%..that’s 5% difference or somewhere between 5w and 20w for most people.

 So is accuracy really that important?
 For a multiple powermeter solution it probably is important.
 But for most people “consistency is king”.
 A transferable SINGLE powermeter, I would argue, is most likely to be consistently the best accurate solution.
 Especially one like the ASSIOMA that further claims to be consistent as temperatures change.